rzmk/ladderz/README.md

 ### Usage

-Here's an example of using the `ladderz` crate to get the factors and factor pairs of a number in sorted order.
+Here's an example of using the `ladderz` crate to get the factors and factor pairs of a positive integer in sorted order.

 First let's create a new Rust project and change into the project directory: